influxdata/docs-v2/content/chronograf/v1.7/administration/managing-security.md

     TOKEN_SECRET=<mysecret>
     ```

-> ***InfluxEnterprise clusters:*** If you are running multiple Chronograf servers in a high availability configuration,
+> ***InfluxDB Enterprise clusters:*** If you are running multiple Chronograf servers in a high availability configuration,
 > set the `TOKEN_SECRET` environment variable on each server to ensure that users can stay logged in.

 ### JWKS Signature Verification (optional)